ramanathan23/ArgoSampleApp/README.md

 # Argo Sample App

-This is a sample App to demonstrate continuous delivery and testing with ArgoCD and TestKube.
+Objective of this API is created to demonstrate continuous delivery and testing with Kubernetes, Helm, ArgoCD and TestKube.
+This is an API which helps to create todo, get all todo and mark todo completions in in-memory.